Q. What OS is required to run SWAN™?

 SWAN™ is a stand-alone software.
 To run SWAN™ you don’t need other software installed on your PC.

 Q. Can I use an external full-wave simulation software for the slot model extraction?

 The Slot Model module can make use of an external full-wave simulation software for the slot model extraction.
 If an external full-wave simulation software is employed, the adopted full-wave software licensing is exclusively under the user’s responsibility.
 However SWAN™ can perform analysis and design also without any additional full-wave simulation tool, as a very powerful proprietary e.m. engine has been integrated in SWAN™ which allows an extremely fast and accurate slot model extraction.
 For additional information please see SWAN™ Overview (PPT presentation, 9 MB).

 Q. Can I design narrow-wall, edge, compound or cross slot arrays?

-No. SWAN™ is dedicated to the design and analysis of arrays of longitudinal slots cut on the broad wall of rectangular waveguides.
+Not yet.
+SWAN™ is currently dedicated to the design and analysis of arrays of longitudinal slots cut on the broad wall of rectangular waveguides, SIWs and singe-ridge waveguides.